 Originally from the Pennsylvania, Chris began working as a photojournalist in Philadelphia after graduating from Saint Joseph's University in the mid-2000s.
 His career developed rapidly: In 2008, he was asked to join then-Senator Barack Obama’s Democratic Primary campaign as the official photographer.
 Traveling in the campaign bus and standing next to veteran photographers like Annie Leibovitz. (see photos here)

-Chris’s true passion, however, lies in taking portraits.
+Chris’s true passion, however, lies in portraiture.
 After moving to New York in 2011, he quickly found a creative home as a regular contributor to Andy Warhol’s, Interview Magazine.
 Over his 6 year tenure, he went on to shoot over 138 assignments for the magazine in addition to many advertorials, fashion weeks, and films.
 From environmental portraiture to studio fashion, Chris has a passion for the craft of photography continually seeking new inspiration and knowledge.

 Constantly pushing his creative outlet, in 2009 Chris established a boutique production house that consists of like-minded artists called STANDARD PRODUCTION CO.
 STANDARD now has offices in Philadelphia and New York City where it continues to grow and offers a wide range of services, from film production to post-editing solutions.

 Chris resides in Manhattan with his wife and 2 sons.